-- Light Reflection: One of the main benefits of a single ply roof is the light reflection.
+- Light Reflection: One of the main benefits of a single-ply roof is light reflection.
 This will help to keep your space cool while also helping to reduce your energy costs.

-- Easy Installation: Any single ply roof is actually very easy to install.
-Whether it is being sprayed on or adhered, most contractors can usually get it done in less than a day.
+- Easy Installation: Any single-ply roof is actually very easy to install.
+Whether it is being sprayed on or adhered to, most contractors can usually get it done in less than a day.

-As mentioned, there are several disadvantages with this structure.
-Probably the biggest disadvantage of a single ply roof is how thin the material actually is.
+As mentioned, there are several disadvantages to this structure.
+Probably the biggest disadvantage of a single-ply roof is how thin the material actually is.
 Even once it’s cured, a single ply roof is not thick.
 This can make it more susceptible to punctures or a wind and storm damage insurance claim.
 If you are curious about this structure for your property, feel free to reach out to Alpine Roofing Co. for more information.

 Frequently Asked Questions